• TOURS

 Approximate time: 5 minutes

-Pull over at the Hilo public library and take a look at the Naha Stone on the grass outside.
-In ancient times the Naha Stone was believed to have spiritual powers and that whoever could lift this 5,000 pound rock would become the Hawaiian King.
-Legend has it that at the age of 30, King Kamehameha successfully lifted the stone and overturned it.
+In ancient times the Naha Stone was believed to have spiritual powers and that whoever could lift this 5,000-pound rock would become the Hawaiian King.

-End of Tour, Return to Downtown Hilo
+End of the Tour, Return to Downtown Hilo

-The last stop on this tour is the Naha Stone, but we recommend you end your day in Downtown Hilo for a nice dinner at one of it’s great local eateries.
-Check out our tour highlights to find a few places we recommend.
+The last stop on this tour is the Naha Stone, but we recommend you end your day in Downtown Hilo for a nice dinner at one of its great local eateries.

 Ready to take the North Island Jungle Adventure Loop?
 Here's everything you need to know before you go!